For Patients and Caregivers

-To grossly oversimplify the diagnosis, look for a 'cuff' at the ankle and wrist and check that the hands and feet to NOT swell via the Stemmer's Sign test.
+To oversimplify the diagnosis, look for a 'cuff' at the ankle and wrist and check that the hands and feet to NOT swell via the Stemmer's Sign test.

 Differentiation between venous disease (test via venous ultrasound), obesity (examine fat depot locations), lymphedema (possibly test via lymphoscintigraphy), lipedema and Dercum's Disease is important.
 The Diagnosing 1, Diagnosing 2, Primer, and Leg Swelling videos will be of use.